openspending/community.openspending.org/resources/osi/conclusions.md

 ---

 # Conclusion
 The voices and stories from organisations in this report underline the diversity of the  community working at the intersection of technology and government finances.
-Here we’ll list some of the key takes from the research, which has allowed us to acquire a deeper understanding of the work that’s being done to advance financial transparency.
+Here we’ll list some of the key points from the research, which has allowed us to acquire a deeper understanding of the work that’s being done to advance financial transparency.

 ## Demand for data

-It is impossible to deny that there is demand for open financial data
+It is impossible to deny that there is demand for open financial data.

 This report has clearly outlined that there is demand for openly available, open [as per the Open Definition](http://opendefinition.org/) (see next point).
 This is in particular data about: